Where I'm from

 Meanwhile, I felt a tug toward something very different.
 In 2002, I was in a legal dream job, and miserable.
 A friend referred me to someone who helped unhappy lawyers find their path.
 Sitting in his office during our first and only session, I felt more alive than I had in years.
 Hearing him describe his work of engaging deeply with each client to unearth their purpose and find fulfillment in their lives, some core part of me woke up.
 When he asked if I could imagine myself doing something other than my then job, I surprised myself by saying, "I could imagine myself doing what you're doing right now."
 As soon as I said it, I both knew it was true and was completely terrified.

 I then spent the next 12 years yearning for this truth, and successfully convincing myself that it was unrealistic.
 Meanwhile, I tried to move toward it in ways that felt safe.
-I left litigation and took on leadership positions within social justice non-profits.
+I left litigation and took on leadership positions within social justice organizations.
 This enabled me to focus more on people and to support them in their growth.
 In the end, though, it still wasn't a fully authentic expression of what was in my heart.
 I was still focusing on systems and policy change, when what really moved me was connecting deeply at the human, individual level.

 Fast forward to 2014.
 Looking at my life from the outside, I was doing great.
 Positions of real responsibility and impact, a wonderful marriage and beautiful kids.
 Inside, I was paying the price of living someone else's life.
 A lot of the time, I felt blank, disconnected from myself and the people around me, exhausted yet unable to stop striving.